Academic Options

 Transfer to Another Engineering Master’s Program (on-campus)

-After completing at least one full-time semester (3+ CU’s) in the original program for which a student was accepted and matriculated into, Penn Engineering master’s students may request to be considered for a transfer to another Engineering Master’s Program by submitting the Master’s Program Transfer form.
+After completing one full-time semester or a minimum of 3 CU’s in the original program for which a student was accepted and matriculated, Penn Engineering master’s students may request to be considered for a transfer to another Engineering Master’s Program by submitting the Master’s Program Transfer form.
 Completed applications should be submitted no later than the course selection deadline (first two weeks or 14 days of a semester) of the student’s third semester.
 A student cannot request to transfer in their final semester.
 Candidates are expected to have the appropriate background for the master’s program they are requesting to transfer into.
 They will be evaluated by both their original program and the new program to which they wish to transfer into.

 Each student is only allowed to submit one transfer application during their studies at Penn Engineering.
 Incomplete applications or those submitted after the deadline noted above will not be reviewed.